Benefits of Expungement in California

 If you wish to have your DUI charge removed from your record, you must also have a clean criminal history since the charge.
 This means that you cannot be facing trial for another crime or be serving a sentence for another charge.
 It is likely that your probation period will not end unless you have not been accused of any other crimes, but it is important to remember that a later charge may harm your ability to have your DUI charge expunged.

 It is important to ensure that you are eligible to have your charges expunged before you begin the process.
 If you are ineligible, you may waste time and money trying to do so.
-A qualified DUI lawyer can help you verify that you have met all the requirements that are necessary to request an expungement.
-They can also provide you with valuable insight and experience as you tackle the legal process of petitioning for expungement.
+A qualified Santa Rosa DUI expungement lawyer can help you verify that you have met all the requirements that are necessary to request an expungement.
+They can also provide you with valuable insight and experience as you tackle the legal process of petitioning for expungement in California.

 Contact our offices any time to begin your defense.
 Call (707) 418-5352 today to request a free consultation.